-Telecoms.com periodically invites third parties to share their views on the industry’s most pressing issues.
-In this piece Craig Scott, Business Development Director at MLL Telecom, looks at some of the challenges and opportunities around fibre north of the border.
+Telecoms.com periodically invites expert third parties to share their views on the industry’s most pressing issues.
+In this piece Jeremy Wastie, Regional Director at MLL Telecom, takes a look at the UK fibre roll out on a regional basis.

 London has been the driving force behind the UK’s booming technology industry, in fact, 45 of the UK’s 72 tech unicorns were created in London.
 However, the concentration of growth within the capital may be showing signs of slowing.
 Growing concerns around the cost of starting and running a business in London, coupled with a need for economic development across the rest of the country means the UK’s digital future could soon be finding a new home in the North.

 Northern cities such as Manchester and Leeds have produced unicorns of their own and continue to achieve significant growth.
 Leeds, in particular, accounts for 22% of UK digital health jobs and had the fastest scale up growth in the North, greater even than Manchester, often dubbed the UK’s second city.
 This growth is expected to continue, which will promise a lot for both the region’s private and public sector organisations.